 Shakespeare should have visited Celje.
 The town’s dramatic history is worthy of an epic play.
 It’s all on display in an easy day trip from Ljubljana.
-Here’s how I did it:
+Here’s how to plan your visit:

-Arriving on a Sunday morning by train from Ljubljana, we hailed a taxi to go to the Old Castle, on a hill outside of the town.
+Arriving on a Sunday morning by train from Ljubljana, we hailed a taxi to go to the Celje Castle, on a hill outside of the town.
 We didn’t have to sack the place to get in.
-Tickets are 4 euros for adults, and you get 1 euro credit to spend in the Cafe Veronika when you’re ready for a break.
-Kids 6-17 are only 1 euro and free for under 6 at this very child-friendly attraction.
+Kids and teens get free or reduced admission at this very child-friendly attraction.
 Check the Celje tourism website for the current ticket prices and opening hours.

 While the views are magnificent, the partially restored ruins are a far cry from the mighty fortress this must have been in centuries past.
 Built in the 1200s, the fortunes of the castle rose and fell with the Counts of Celje.
 There isn’t much royal splendor to see and most of the rooms are empty.
 The highlight is climbing the four-story Frederik’s tower, with a dungeon at the bottom, storage levels in the middle and a defensive platform — with more expansive views — on the top.
 There’s a performance area where Celje’s own Romeo and Juliet story is played out in an elaborate musical on various dates in the summer.
 Although it’s in Slovene, the music and staging are still impressive.
 Here’s the trailer:

 According to legend, Prince Frederik II’s father disapproved of his marriage to a local woman, Veronika of Desenice.
-The Count locked his son in the tower and had Veronika tried for witchcraft and the son locked up in the tower.
+The Count locked his son in the tower and had Veronika tried for witchcraft.
 She was acquitted but murdered by drowning.
 This ill-fated romance inspired one of the story lines in a series of YA historical fantasy novels by Slovenian-American author Andrew Anžur Clement.
 You can download “Voyages of Fortune” on Amazon here.

-The Old Count’s Palace was the second museum on your ticket is the Renaissance palace a short distance away from the prince’s mansion.
+The Old Count’s Palace was the second museum on our Celje museum ticket.
+It’s the Renaissance palace a short distance away from the prince’s mansion.
 Do not miss the spectacular ceiling painted on canvas and the delicate room frescoes in the old count’s residence.
 There are a number of other objects and paintings identified only by number, requiring a scramble to locate an information card in your language to know what you are seeing.

 Celje does not shy away from other dark aspects of its history.
 Another museum in town is the former World War II Nazi jail, but visits must be arranged in advance.
 Suffice it to say that the population suffered greatly and hundreds of “stolen children” were taken by the Nazis for a “Germanization” program.
-After the war, collaborators were killed in a notorious Communist prison camp nearby.
+Many Slovenes were tortured and killed in a notorious prison camp nearby.

 The atmosphere of Celje today is relaxed and safe.
 Wandering the streets you’ll discover several pleasant squares and lovely churches.
-It’s a car-free pedestrian zone with tons of charm.
+It’s a car-free pedestrian zone with tons of charm and photo opportunities.

 Another awesome discovery is the story of Alma Karlin, a local woman who traveled around the world alone for nine years in the 1920s.
 There’s a charming statue of her about a block from the Celje train station.
 Constantly battling tropical illness and writing articles to prevent running short of money, her adventures would make an epic movie!
 The souvenirs she brought home are on display in a permanent museum exhibit in the Renaissance Palace.
-There’s a charming statue of her about a block from the train station and a more elaborate memorial in the nearby town of Pečovnik where she spent her later years.
+I like to think of her as the world’s first travel blogger.

 Terry’s Travel Tips

 From the Ljubljana train station, you can buy a return ticket and choose from several departure times that will get you to or from Celje in about 90 minutes.
 You’ll pass through the scenic Sava River gorge and a town called Kresnice where my grandmother grew up!
 If you choose to stay overnight, there are plenty of hotel options in Celje or the surrounding area.
 Thanks for clicking on the Trip Advisor links in this post to browse hotels and make your reservation.
 It supports this blog at no cost to you.

-Make sure you tell the taxi driver you want to go to “STARI Grad”, meaning Old Castle.
+Lost in Translation: Make sure you tell the taxi driver you want to go to “STARI Grad”, meaning Old Castle.
 Grad is the name of an actual town in eastern Slovenia and our non-English speaking driver thought we wanted to go there.
 Pointing up at the castle should make your meaning clear, even if you don’t speak Slovene.
 By the way, Celje is pronounced “Sell-yuh.”